 The Lower Manhattan Development Corporation (LMDC) has prepared the following amended Partial Action Plan with regards to the \$2 billion federal appropriation for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
 LMDC has received additional funding through a \$783 million federal appropriation to HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center.
-Partial Action Plan No. 4 detailed the expenditure of \$156,105,103 of the \$2.78 billion for the activities outlined below.
-The amendments to the Partial Action Plan propose the reallocation of \$1,800,000 from Long-Term Planning (West Street Planning) to Short-Term Capital Projects for West Street Pedestrian Connections as outlined below.
-The total funds allocated in Partial Action Plan No. 4, including the proposed amendments remain \$156,105,103.
-There have been no additions and/or modifications to other activities outlined in the Partial Action Plan.

-Partial Action Plan Activities Allocation from \$2 billion

-Short-Term Capital Projects \$69,405,000

-Short-Term Capital Projects (proposed West Street Pedestrian \$1,800,000

-Connections reallocation)

-Long-Term Planning \$13,894,848

-Longer Term Planning (proposed West Street Planning (\$1,800,000)

-reallocation)

-WTC Business Recovery Grant Program \$74,500,000

-Reallocation Employment Training Assistance Program (\$9,500,000)

-Planning and Administration \$7,805,255

-Total \$156,105,103
+This plan details the proposed expenditure of \$156,105,103.00 out of the \$2 billion to fund the following items:

+- 1. Short-Term Capital Projects totaling up to \$69,405,000.00. - 2.
+Long-Term Planning totaling up to \$13,894,848.00 - 3.
+WTC Business Recovery Grant Program totaling up to \$74,500,000.00 - 4.
+Reallocate remaining Employment Training Assistance Program funds up to \$9,500,000.00 - 5.
+Planning and administration activities totaling up to \$7,805,255.00.